tonyk13/keepup/README.md

 # KeepUp

-An intelligent AI news aggregator that continuously scrapes top AI research labs, tech blogs, arXiv, newsletters, Reddit, and Hacker News - then scores and filters out the noise so you only see high-signal posts.
+An intelligent AI news aggregator website that continuously scrapes top AI research labs, tech blogs, arXiv, newsletters, Reddit, and Hacker News - then scores and filters out the noise so you only see high-signal posts.

 ## Features